AmbitiousCity/website-source/content/articles/q-is-building-high-the-only-way-to-achieve-density/q-is-building-high-the-only-way-to-achieve-density.rst

 :subcategory:
 :tags: Density
 :summary: Density has advantages for cities including compactness and reduced services costs.
 Will all building in future really be high-rises?

-:save_as: index.html
+.. :save_as: index.html

 Density has advantages for cities including compactness and reduced services costs.
 In some cities high-rises are very popular (such as Toronto).
 But will all buildings in future be high-rises?
-Are there any alternatives to this trend, or is it a uniformly positive development?
+Are there any alternatives to this trend, or is the building of high-rises a uniformly positive development?

 .. raw:: html